 What does baby look like at 7 weeks?

-Baby at 7 weeks is beginning to look more and more like, well, a baby, with arms and legs that look a little less paddle-like with webbed hands and feet.
-Baby is developing recognizable facial features like ears, eyes, nostrils and a mouth, which are all becoming more defined.
-Baby is also working on growing eyelids, eye lenses and a tongue.
-What a job!
-No wonder you’re so tired.
+Baby at 7 weeks is beginning to look more and more like, well, a baby, with arms and lower leg buds appearing and starting to look a little less paddle-like with webbed hands and feet, which will eventually transform into individual fingers.
+And to take it one step further, baby’s elbow and knee joints are also starting to come together this week.
+Baby is developing recognizable facial features like ears, nostrils, a mouth and a tongue which are all becoming more defined.
+Eyelids and eye lenses are also forming—and, while they can’t see just yet, their tiny retinas are starting to form and prepare for an entire lifetime of seeing the beautiful world around them.

 7 weeks pregnant is how many months?